 - Luxurious packaging

-Noise 13, a San Francisco branding agency is continuing with their practice of bringing their unique signature elevated style to the blossoming cannabis industry with the latest redesign for cult wellness brand OM Edibles.
+Noise 13, a San Francisco-based branding agency, continues to bring its signature elevated style to the cannabis industry with the remarkable redesign of cult wellness brand OM Edibles.

-The revamped packaging oozes sophistication only found in uber-luxe apothecaries.
-From cannabis-infused Epsom salts, elixirs, and edibles to balms and beyond, OM Edibles packaging demonstrates that “weed” and opulence go hand in hand seamlessly.
+The revamped packaging exudes sophistication only found in uber-luxe apothecaries.
+From cannabis-infused Epsom salts and elixirs to edibles and balms, OM Edibles’ packaging demonstrates how cannabis and opulence go hand in hand seamlessly.

-The new system hierarchy works perfectly across a variety of form factors and boosts the brand’s luxury, both in design and consistency.
+The system hierarchy works perfectly across various product forms and boosts the brand’s luxury appeal, both in design and consistency.

-By slightly redesigning the sacred Sri Yantra symbol to a more elegant, minimalistic line-art style, the packaging finds its balance, both aesthetically and spiritually.
-Additionally, the vibrant color palette enhances and reflects the natural energy and passion that OM puts into every single product.
+By redesigning the sacred Sri Yantra symbol into a more elegant, minimalistic line-art style, the packaging strikes a perfect balance between aesthetics and spirituality.
+Additionally, the vibrant color palette further enhances the design and reflects the natural energy and passion OM puts into every product.

 Standout features: